erlang/otp/system/doc/reference_manual/ref_man_records.md

                FieldN [= ExprN]}).
 ```

-The default value for a field is an arbitrary expression, except that it must
+The default value for a field is an arbitrary expression.
-not use any variables.

 A record definition can be placed anywhere among the attributes and function
 declarations of a module, but the definition must come before any usage of the